-There are many ways to explore Wichita’s diverse art scene, from taking part in Final Friday art crawl to visiting an art gallery or art museum or even making art.
+There are many ways to explore Wichita’s diverse art scene, from taking part in First Friday to visiting an art gallery or art museum or even making art.
 Here’s another way that is free and can last as long as your time allows: check out the public art in Wichita.
 There is simply too much across the city for us to mention every piece of art that is on public display, but we’ll help you get started with this list of some of the most unique Wichita public art installations.

 Joan Miró “Personnages Oiseaux” at Wichita State University